 It is understood that time is of the essence in the execution of this Contract.
-All Work shall be completed within 60 days from the issuance of Notice to Proceed.
+All Work shall be completed by February 10th, 2025 after the issuance of Notice to Proceed.

 B.5 PRINCIPLE COMPONENTS OF WORK

 B.5.1 Contractor shall be responsible for transportation of all supplied fence materials from the stockpile yard located in John Day, Oregon to the Project site.